 Their first, daughter Cali Ann, was born in January 2015.
 She looks just like her father and even has a cannon like him too.
 In 2017, she threw out a first pitch to her papa in Dodger Stadium while her brother by her side.

 In January 2020, the third Kershaw child entered the world.
 Cooper Ellis Kershaw is their second son, and the family was happy to welcome another teammate to the bunch.
+It remains to be seen how good of a baseball player he is.

 “Want y’all to meet someone new to our team – Cooper Ellis Kershaw joined us last Sunday, and we are so thankful for a healthy baby boy.
 Cali & Charley are the best big siblings & love their baby brother so much,” Clayton Kershaw wrote with a pic on his Instagram.